 - 1. Drill and additional practice to strengthen new skills, - 2.
 Completion of unfinished classroom assignments, - 3.
-Work on projects of a short-term or long-term nature, - 4.
+Completion of short-term or long-term projects, - 4.
 Participation in research activities, - 5.
 Extended reading for pleasure and enjoyment, - 6.
 Completion of work given during a period of absence